An extended Demazure product on integer permutations via min-plus matrix multiplication: Some subgroups of closed under and Some subgroups of asp closed under Demazure product and residual

 \begin{thm} Let $\alpha \in \asp$, and let $S$ be a set with no two consecutive integers.
 Define $S_1 = \{n \in S: \alpha(n) < \alpha(n+1) \}$ and $S_2 = \{n \in S: \alpha(n) > \alpha(n+1) \}$.
 Then

 \end{thm}

 \begin{proof} {\sigma_{S_2}} By definition, $\sigma_S = \sigma_{S_1} \sigma_{S_2} = \sigma_{S_2} \sigma_{S_1}$.
 Since $S_1, S_2$ are disjoint, both these products are reduced.
-Corollary \ref{cor:sasss} implies that $\alpha \star \sigma_{S_2} = \alpha$ and $\alpha \tll \sigma_{S_1} = \alpha$.
-Lemma \ref{lem:reducedStar} implies that $\alpha \starr \sigma_{S_1} = \alpha \sigma_{S_1}$ and Lemma \ref{lem:reducedTri} implies that $\alpha \tllr \sigma_{S_2} = \alpha \sigma_{S_2}$.
-Putting this together and using associativity and Lemma \ref{lem:sfAlgebra}, $\alpha \star \sigma_S = (\alpha \star \sigma_{S_2}) \star \sigma_{S_1} = \alpha \star \sigma_{S_1} = \alpha \sigma_{S_1}$, and $\alpha \tll \sigma_S = (\alpha \tll \sigma_{S_1}) \tll \sigma_{S_2} = \alpha \tll \sigma_{S_2} = \alpha \sigma_{S_2}$, as desired. \end{proof}
+Corollary \ref{cor:sasss} implies that $\alpha \star \sigma_{S_2} = \alpha$ and $\alpha \resL \sigma_{S_1} = \alpha$.
+Lemma \ref{lem:reducedStar} implies that $\alpha \starr \sigma_{S_1} = \alpha \sigma_{S_1}$ and Lemma \ref{lem:reducedRes} implies that $\alpha \resLr \sigma_{S_2} = \alpha \sigma_{S_2}$.
+Putting this together and using associativity and Lemma \ref{lem:sfAlgebra}, $\alpha \star \sigma_S = (\alpha \star \sigma_{S_2}) \star \sigma_{S_1} = \alpha \star \sigma_{S_1} = \alpha \sigma_{S_1}$, and $\alpha \resL \sigma_S = (\alpha \resL \sigma_{S_1}) \resL \sigma_{S_2} = \alpha \resL \sigma_{S_2} = \alpha \sigma_{S_2}$, as desired. \end{proof}

-So Demazure products, and well as the operations $\tll$ and $\tlr$, may be conveniently computed by factoring one of the permutations into adjacent transpositions, and this can also be slightly ``parallelized'' by considering many non-overlapping adjacent transpositions at once.
-Theorem \ref{thm:alphaStarSigma} implies the last sentences of Theorems \ref{thm:starExists} and \ref{thm:tll} from the introduction, by taking $S = \{n\}$.
+So Demazure products and residuals may be conveniently computed by factoring one of the permutations into adjacent transpositions, and this can also be slightly ``parallelized'' by considering many non-overlapping adjacent transpositions at once.
+Theorem \ref{thm:alphaStarSigma} implies the last sentences of Theorems \ref{thm:starExists} and \ref{thm:resL} from the introduction, by taking $S = \{n\}$.